Pollinator Garden

 - Look for planting, weeding and cleanup days.

-- Plant a diverse collection of native plants in your own yard, much like what has been planted here, or refer to this useful list by the Xerces Society.
+- Plant a collection of native plants in your own yard, like what has been planted here, or refer to this useful list by the Xerces Society.